 - Each cell of a Labuan PCC shall have its own distinct name or designation.

-- Registered office in Labuan and minimum one (1) resident secretary.
+> Maintain its registered office in Labuan and minimum one (1) resident secretary.

-- Appoint approved auditor in Labuan.
+> Appoint an approved auditor in Labuan.

 USES OF LABUAN PCC